-Applications for the revalidation of an existing approval should be submitted to the Chief Operating Officer.
+Applications for the revalidation of an existing approval should be submitted to the CAA Head of Licensing.]

 An inspection will follow receipt of the application and the prescribed charge and will focus on the organisation's maintenance of the necessary training standards and compliance with the appropriate requirements.
 As well as the items in the initial inspection, the revalidation inspection will concentrate on the day-to-day conduct of training.
 Particular attention will be paid to: